 Commitment ceremonies are becoming a popular trend.
 However, if you want your wedding ceremony to be recognized by the government, you will need to take a few extra steps beyond the actual ceremony.
 You will need a marriage license and an officiant to seal the deal.
 You can obtain a marriage license from any county in the state of Florida and get married within any county within the state.
 While much of the process can be done online, the bride and groom must appear in person to retrieve their marriage license.
 This process should be accomplished a couple of weeks prior to the wedding.
 Keep in mind that the license is only valid for a certain period of time.

 Build a relationship with your officiant.
 The officiant is not only the one that will make it all legal, they will orchestrate the ceremony and rituals.
 Communicating with your officiant will ensure that you create a more personal experience, have all of your unique rituals, and everything transpires according to the way you imagined it.

-Wedding Ceremonies at Crystal Ballroom at Veranda
+Crystal Ballroom at Veranda